Coronavirus: What Covid-19 alert level 3 and 4 means for businesses and staff

 McDonald recommended businesses seeking advice also refer to MSD's website and to use its call centre.

-Businesses should talk to their banks "and talk early", he said.
+Businesses should talk to their banks "and talk early", EMA's McDonald said.

 The EMA applauded today's new Government support announcements for business which extended financial assistance to all businesses, not just small operations, and removed the $150,000 funding cap.
 McDonald said the cap had been causing a great deal of worry.